 The Tour strongly suggests that players compete in their local junior programs in order to develop the experience and confidence necessary to perform well at state and national events.

-In order to be a participant in a FJT tournament, you must be an amateur golfer and a member of the FJT.
-Florida residency is NOT a requirement, except for the Girls' and Boys' State Junior Championship, and the Junior Florida Cup.
+In order to be a participant in an FJT 13-15 or 16-18 tournament, you must be a member of the FSGA.
+You do not need to be a member of the FSGA to participate in the 9-12 age division, but you do need to have an account setup on our website.
+Florida residency is NOT a requirement, except for the Girls' and Boys' State Junior Championship.

-You can compete on the Tour from age 13 through 18 as long as you have not completed high school AND started attending college.
-Which means... you can take college classes while you're still in high school, but once you graduate from high school and go to college you become ineligible.
+You can compete on the Tour from age 9 through 18 as long as you have not completed high school AND started attending college full time (12 credit hours).
+Which means... you can take college classes while you're still in high school.
 Oh yeah, if you bomb out of college and want to come back and play it's too late - you should have studied more.

 Entries are subject to rejection at any time (including during the event) by the FJT.
 The reason for rejection may include improper attire and/or unbecoming conduct.
 Any person whose entry is accepted shall be subject to the Rules and Conditions of Play set forth by the FJT.
 In all FJT events, an event may become official by reverting to the results of an earlier round(s).
 Eighteen holes may constitute an official event.